luk-/osconfig/README.md

 # osconfig

-Read config files with OS specific installation instructions for use with nput.
+Read config files with OS specific installation instructions for use with [nput](https://github.com/st-luke/nput)

 #### Installation: